elevenbuckets/OptractP2pCLI/README.md

 - Even build with pyarmor, if execute systray from command line, one can still see the error line number and error message (if the problem is in systray or nativeApp)
 - check the log file in `$basedir/optract.log`
+- In terminal, use something like `./systray/systray nochecksum` to run without check the md5 hashes
+    - for now check `bin/ipfs`, `bin/node`, `bin/node_modules.tar` while install, and
+      check `bin/ipfs`, `bin/node`, `node_modules/` while start server
+    - to check the md5sum of directory, use `checksumdir -a md5 node_modules`
+      - `checksumdir` module comes from https://pypi.org/project/checksumdir/
 - access console
     - in OptractP2PCli folder, `cd lib; cp pubsubNode.js libSampleTickets.js console.js $basedir/dist/lib`
     - `cd $basedir/dist`